-Mitigating factors for 2023 MATSEC Examinations Session
+Updates for the 2024 MATSEC Examinations Session

-Changes in Subject Content Content of Unit 1 K6, K10, C5 and A2 may not be covered.
-Content of Unit 3 K4, K7, C2 and C4 may not be covered.
-Changes in Coursework Unit 1 A2 will not be assessed in the coursework but still included on the front sheet and awarded full marks.
-Unit 3: No changes.
-Changes in Exam Paper(s) The Unit 1 Controlled assessment will not include K6 , K10 and C5 .
-Marks for these criteria, which shall not be assessed, will be prorated at the end of the unit based on the combined performance in Knowledge and Comprehension criteria within the same unit.
-The Unit 3 Controlled assessment will not include K4 , K7 , C2 and C4 .
+Changes in Subject Content Content of Unit 3 K4, K7, C2 and C4 may not be covered.
+Changes in Coursework Unit 3: No changes.
+Changes in Exam Paper(s) The Unit 3 Controlled assessment will not include K4 , K7 , C2 and C4 .
 Marks for these criteria, which shall not be assessed, will be prorated at the end of the unit based on the combined performance in Knowledge and Comprehension criteria within the same unit.